Alumni Leadership Scholarship

 - Assist another SAA Ambassador with at least one project each semester.

-- Take a leadership role in Homecoming and Parents Weekend (October 4-6, 2013).
-Ambassadors must be available during the entire weekend to help with this signature event and act as representatives of the student body to alumni and parents.
-Ambassadors are also expected to recruit student volunteers for Homecoming hospitality and various weekend activities.
+- Take a leadership role in Homecoming and Parents Weekend (October 31-November 2, 2014).
+Ambassadors must be available during this entire weekend to help with this signature event and act as representatives of the student body to alumni and parents.
+Ambassadors are also expected to recruit student volunteers for Homecoming hospitality.

 - Participate in all other major events with SAA involvement (Spring into Action, Mind the Gap, Alumni Honors Banquet, Board of Alumni meetings, President’s Holiday Reception and Careers for Pioneers).